beca-g/CV/README.md

 ### Problem Solver

-During my time in Fashion I developed a keen eye for recognising problems early and finding solutions fast.
+During my time in fashion I developed a keen eye for recognising problems early and finding solutions fast.
 The enjoyment I got from fixing a problem was at the core of my decision in becoming a developer.
 I get engrossed in barriers and bugs that inevitably arise within a project and love working to unblock them.
 I have found my commitment to this skill in particular has been a considerable advantage for me whilst studying software development.

 ### Drive